wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 - if the system is Unix; **and**
 - if the system is **not** Mac.

-The [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/util-rt/src/com/intellij/openapi/util/SystemInfoRt.java#L15-L20) for whether the system is any of several possible options is determined from the `os.name` Java system property, and the Unixness is inferred from the system not being Windows.
+The [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/util-rt/src/com/intellij/openapi/util/SystemInfoRt.java#L15-L20) for whether the system is any of several possible options is determined from the `os.name` Java system property, and the Unix-ness is inferred from the system not being Windows.

 I use Debian GNU/Linux, so that should mean my system would feasibly be running the X Window System.
 Incidentally, I think I do, because I'm using a proprietary Nvidia driver that wasn't working right with Wayland or something.

-## "Roaming"
+## Not "roaming" installation

 The "external update manager's" [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/platform-impl/src/com/intellij/openapi/updateSettings/impl/ExternalUpdateManager.java#L46) for the installation not to be "roaming" are: